National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   As I wrote in this morning's email, the agreement between the university and the NIH was established last year, so don't worry about that.^[Read about the institutional-level DUA in @sec-onboarding.]
   There are two remaining steps.
   First, complete your personal paperwork.^[See @sec-onboarding.]
-  Second, submit a DUR tailored to your hypotheses.^[Project-level paperwork are discussed in @sec-onboarding.]
+  Second, submit a DUR tailored to your hypotheses.^[Project-level paperwork is discussed in @sec-onboarding.]

 * **Investigator**:
   Remind me what a DUR is?